SoerenHenning/RadarGun/docs/Readme.md

 **From file system:**
 If you have placed your assertions on the filesystem, append `--assertions` with a comma-separated list of files or directories to the command.
-A passed file have to be a YAML file containing assertions.
+A passed file has to be a YAML file containing assertions.
 When passing a directory, RadarGun considers all containing YAML files.
 Of course, you can mix both files and directories.

 **From classpaths:**
 If your assertions are located in the classpath, for instance, directly in the benchmarks project, append `--cp-assertions` with a comma-separated list of files.
 Here, no directories are allowed for technical reasons.

-RadarGun provides some more options, for example, to configure its output or
+RadarGun provides some more options, for example, to configure its output:

 ```
 Usage: RadarGun [options]